micmejia/bible-dump/NKJV/Zechariah/Zech 13.md

 But he will say, 'I _am_ no prophet, I _am_ a farmer; for a man taught me to keep cattle from my youth.'

 ###### 6
-And _one_ will say to him, 'What are these wounds between your [^a]arms?'
+And _one_ will say to him, 'What are these wounds between your arms?'
 Then he will answer, '_Those_ with which I was wounded in the house of my friends.' ## The Shepherd Savior

 ###### 7
 "Awake, O sword, against My Shepherd, Against the Man who is My Companion," Says the Lord of hosts.
 "Strike the Shepherd, And the sheep will be scattered; Then I will turn My hand against the little ones.